 59. Children are born without kneecaps.
 They appear only at the age of 2–6 years.

-60. If one of the identical twins is missing one or another tooth, as a rule, the same tooth is missing in the other twin.
+60. If one of the identical twins is missing a particular tooth, as a rule, the other twin will also be missing the same tooth.

-61. The surface area of human lungs is roughly the size of a tennis court.
+61. The surface area of human lungs is approximately equal to the area of a tennis court.

 62. On average, a person spends 2 weeks kissing in his entire life.